forest-man/hard_stress/README.md

 ### Usage

     Select required -m, --mode:
-	    ‘cpu’ - for ALL cores consumption
+	    ‘-m cpu’ - for ALL cores consumption
-	    ‘cpu1’ - for ONE core consumption
+	    ‘-m cpu1’ - for ONE core consumption
-	    'mem'  - consume all free RAM on the server 'disc' - consume all free disc space on mount
-For instance, if you want to consume all free RAM you need to run:
+	    '-m mem'  - consume all free RAM on the server '-m disc' - consume all free disc space on mount For instance, if you want to consume all free RAM you need to run:

     ./hard_stress.py -m mem